 At the apex of its highest jump.

 Populous had such a great success, that Molyneux and Edgar were forced to scout universities for new talent to hire and moved their company to Surrey Research Park.
 Meanwhile, Electronic Arts started to pressure Bullfrog for a sequel to Populous and Bullfrog released Powermonger (that uses a very similar interface and gameplay mechanics to Populous) in 1990 and a year later, released Populous 2.

-Bullfrog even worked with researchers from the University of Surrey in studying underwater life’s behaviour, in order to apply it in a very ambitious project called Creation, which unfortunately, would later be cancelled.
+Bullfrog even worked with researchers from the University of Surrey in studying underwater life’s behaviour, to apply it in a very ambitious project called Creation, which, unfortunately, would later be cancelled.
 Bullfrog was also developing Artificial Intelligence and even came up with 2 new concepts that are still used nowadays: Personality Mapping and Skeletal Mapping.

 The downward fall.

-Bullfrog, after the acquisition by EA, grew in size exponentially and was able to maintain their independence initially.
+Bullfrog, after the acquisition by EA, grew in size exponentially and was able to maintain its independence initially.
 Around this time, they had 7 projects in hand: Magic Carpet 2, Theme Hospital, The Indestructibles, Syndicate Wars, Gene Wars, Dungeon Keeper and the aforementioned Creation.
 But unfortunately, Electronic Arts demanded Molyneux to release either Magic Carpet 2 or Dungeon Keeper in the following 6 months, so Hi-Octane was made and released just to appease Electronic Arts.

 But Electronic Arts still wasn’t happy.
-They wanted their games to be made as fast as possible, with little time for QA and beta testing, so Bullfrog was forced to reduce their quality standards and cancelled both The Indestructibles and Creation in order to be able to complete the other projects on time.
+They wanted their games to be made as fast as possible, with little time for QA and beta testing, so Bullfrog was forced to reduce their quality standards and cancelled both The Indestructibles and Creation to be able to complete the other projects on time.

 Everything must come to an end

-Also around this time, other disgruntled Bullfrog employees also left the company to either join Molyneux in Lionhead or to fund their own studios, like Mucky Foot Productions, founded by Mike Diskett, Fin McGechie and Guy Simmons.
+Also around this time, other disgruntled Bullfrog employees left the company to either join Molyneux in Lionhead or to fund their own studios, like Mucky Foot Productions, founded by Mike Diskett, Fin McGechie and Guy Simmons.

-In the 2 following years, Bullfrog released 4 games: Theme Aquarium, Populous: The Beginning, Theme Park World and Dungeon Keeper 2 with some modest success, which prompted Edgar stepping down as Bullfrog’s chairman in mid-1999 and more veteran employees (like Glenn Corpes) also leaving for other endeavours.
+In the 2 following years, Bullfrog released 4 games: Theme Aquarium, Populous: The Beginning, Theme Park World and Dungeon Keeper 2 with some modest success, which prompted Edgar to step down as Bullfrog’s chairman in mid-1999 and more veteran employees (like Glenn Corpes) also leaving for other endeavours.